idbord/trans/README.md

 # trans
-tsl is ready.
-It is for translation work on linux platform and it can autoly translate words or article between Chinese and English.
-Also, it provides Baike category for extended need.
+tsl is for translation work on linux platform and it can autoly translate words or article between Chinese and English.

 ### install